Estimated reading time: 5 minutes

 History behind Bisket Jatra

 Over time, Bisket Jatra has become an important cultural event in Nepal.
-The Festival is observed with great zeal and reverence by the people of Bhaktapur and the surrounding regions.
+The festival is passionately celebrated by Bhaktapur locals and nearby areas.
 The Festival performs as a reminder of the rich cultural heritage of Nepal and the importance of tradition and community in Nepali society.

 Socio-Cultural Significance of the Festival